|

-JangleBox: This is a neat unit, not actually intended for bass- it was designed specifically to give guitars the bright jangley tone and shimmery sustain heard in tunes by the Beatles, the Byrds, Tom Petty, the Pretenders, etc. I liked the idea of bright shimmery upper harmonics on bass tones (especially fretless), so I had to try it.
-The good news is that the tone really is killer, and very full-range.
-It seems to add rich fullness and shine to the tone evenly from the highest notes to the lowest.
+This is a neat unit, intended specifically to give guitars the bright jangley tone and shimmery sustain heard in tunes by the Beatles, the Byrds, Tom Petty, the Pretenders, etc. I liked the idea of bright shimmery upper harmonics on bass tones (especially fretless), so I had to try it.
+The good news is that the tone really is killer, it seems to add rich fullness and shine to the tone evenly across all notes.
 It is capable of both subtle and extreme compression (high Gain settings squish a lot like an Orange Squeezer), and it retains the note attack nicely.
 It also provides a terrific amount of added sustain.

 |